 |Fall||April 1||February 1||December 15*|

 |Spring||October 1||July 1|

-- A master’s degree or post-baccalaureate professional degree from an accredited university.
+- A bachelor’s degree or equivalent from an accredited university.

-- A competitive GRE General Test score; recommended score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
-Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university
+- A competitive GRE score; recommended score of above the 50th percentile (approximately 150) in both verbal and quantitative sections with a 4.0 or higher on the writing section.
+Please note that it can take up to ten (10) days after sitting for the GRE for an official score report to be sent to the university.

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.
 Financial aid is a separate process from the admission to a graduate program.

 Satisfactory grades must be earned in all prerequisite courses; minimums greater than a ‘C’ are listed by the course.
 To be eligible to apply for the coordinated dietetic internship, students must have completed (or be in the process of completing) the Didactic Program in Dietetics (DPD) requirements.

 |Organic Chemistry I & II + Lab (or the equivalent)|

 |Anatomy & Physiology I + Lab (C+ or better)|